August 31, 2021: The Heart of the Silk Road

 It was now 3pm and we were very hungry.
 On the way back, we stopped for bbq meat at a popular roadside restaurant.
 We ordered jiz (an unfortunately named grilled beef) and a kebab.

-For the rest of the trip back, we jammed out to local music before returning to Samarkand for one final chill night.
-The day was fun because being in Uzbekistan is fun, but the city was good.
+For the rest of the trip back, we jammed out to local music before returning to Samarkand for one final chill night before heading to Tashkent.

 Samarkand is amazing and lives up to the hype.
 The Registan and other monuments are the most spectacular in Uzbekistan.
 If you can only visit one place in Uzbekistan, this is it.